piisa/pii-transform/doc/api.md

 ```

 This is a [thin wrapper] over the relevant objects in the PIISA libraries.
-The procedure is:
+The procedure to use it is:
  1. Initialize a `PiiTextProcessor` object, giving as arguments the language
-    the text will be in and the default [policy] to apply to transform the
+    the text will be in and a default [policy] to apply to transform the
-	PII instances found
+	PII instances found (note that the default config might define other
+	policies for specific PII types).
  2. Call the object with a text buffer.
 It will detect PII instances in it
     and apply the transformation, and will return the transformed text buffer.